forestryio/forestry.io/hugo/content/docs/git-sync/gitlab.md

 Give Forestry access to your GitLab repositories by clicking "Authorize".
 You can also request access to any [GitLab Groups](#importing-from-gitlab-groups) you are a member of.

-{{% warning " " %}}
-In order to import a site from GitLab, you will need [master permissions](https://gitlab.com/help/user/permissions) for the repository.
+{{% warning " " %}} In order to import a site from GitLab, you will need [maintainer or owner permissions](https://gitlab.com/help/user/permissions) for the repository.
 This is because Forestry needs to add a webhook to your repository in order to watch for changes.
 {{% /warning %}}

 ![](/uploads/2018/04/add-site-flow-choose-repo-not-github.png)

 Once authorized, you will be redirected back to Forestry to choose the repository you wish to import.
-From the dropdowns, choose your repository and the branch you would like to import, and then press "Next".
+Use [manual setup](/docs/git-sync/manual-setup/) if you need to access private repositories.
+From the dropdown, choose your repository and the branch you would like to import, and then press "Next".

 ![](/uploads/2018/04/add-site-flow-config-file.png)